martinohanlon/exploring-space-with-minecraft/en/step_8.md

 --- hint ---

-The `speed` command requires an additional parameter to be passed e.g. `speed 2`.
+To use the `speed` command, you need to pass it an additional parameter, e.g. `speed 2`.

 --- /hint ---

 --- /hints ---

 --- /challenge ---